hechar788/Covid-Analysis-Tool/Assessment2/ASS2README.md

  - Created a basic Flask API.
 This will be used by the frontend to fetch the covid/country data
  - Currently it is being developed on localhost but after synchronizing the two datasets it will be pushed to pythonanywhere.com

+25 July 2024 - Forth commit
+ - Synchronized data aggregation script into 1 centralized script with a function to traverse the parsed html
+ - This significantly reduced the amount of repeated code

 Currently working on
  - Developing 3d earth model in javascript and mapping countries long/lat to the model